Tea Foods for the Tea Novice

 For Afternoon teas, “Tea Foods” are items that are small, one- to two-bite sized, and are a variety of sweet and savory foods.
 The point being that Tea Takers usually have two hands, and using a fork and plate generally leaves one with no hand to carry one’s teacup.

-Conveniently, Tea Foods generally fit into one of several “standard” categories.
+Conveniently, Tea Foods generally fit into several “standard” categories.

 Scones and Spreads

 If you can bake your own, more power to you!
 However, there are a couple of alternatives to starting from scratch.
 Sticky Fingers has great mixes; they’re available at World Market and from the “healthy foods” grocers.
+(Make them with cream, for moist scones.)
 The popularity of scones means that they’re also available ready-made in the bakeries of most supermarkets.
+Scones from King Soopers and Whole Foods are the best.

 Clotted Cream is available at Whole Foods.